We are open and shipping all items with no delay! Free 2-5 Days Shipping

 6. Nakamura Tea Life Store

-During my research on tea shops in Japan, I came across this store near Asakusa.
-I find this business to be neat for a number of reasons: they specialize in organic tea, the business has been in the family for over 100 years, and the company merges Yukio Mishima’s understanding of Japan—a contradiction between old and new.
-As a lover of history, this company merges my passion for tea with history in the form of a premium set of products and constant curiosity.
+While researching tea shops in Japan, I came across this store near Asakusa.
+I find this business to be neat for a number of reasons: they specialize in organic tea, the business has been in the family for over 100 years, and the company merges Yukio Mishima's understanding of Japan—a contradiction between old and new.
+As a history lover, this company merges my passion for tea with history through a premium set of products and constant curiosity.
 This company helps personify the kind of innovation Japan has employed in tea production, plus you can always enjoy everything else Asakusa has to offer along the way.

 7. Ippodo Marunouchi

 Ippodo, founded approximately 300 years ago, opened their first shop in Tokyo in 2010.
-With tea leaves harvested from Kyoto, a region known for its quality.
-This company understands premiums.
+With tea leaves harvested from Kyoto, a region known for its quality, this company understands premiums.
 Ever tried thicker matcha, aka koicha?
 Or thinner matcha known as usucha?
-This particular shop is great at appealing to tea experts and amateurs.
+This particular shop is excellent at appealing to tea experts and amateurs.
 When in doubt, feel free to order the Five Petals set, which has excellent matcha options paired with sweets, Gyokuro Tenkaichi, and Genmaicha.
 Their to-go menu may be worth your time as well!

 8. Sakurai